Charles Marquet

 Charles Marquet (1820 in Beziers – 1900 in Toulouse), was a French naturalist.
 He was especially active in the fields of entomology, ornithology and herpetology.
 He was employed at the Compagnie des Canons du Midi and he was a founder member of the Société d'histoire naturelle de Toulouse in 1866.

 Natural History Work

 He was interested in the beetles, of which he had a collection, gathered during his professional activities.
-He switched his principal interes to the Hymenoptera and the Orthoptera once he had retired.
+He switched his principal interest to the Hymenoptera and the Orthoptera once he had retired.
 He often collected in the company of V. Mayet and one of his brothers.
 The main areas where he collected were around Toulouse and Beziers but once a year he spent a month in the area of the Etang de Vendres.
 He published the Catalogue des Coléoptères du Languedoc, espèces observées dans quelques régions de cette province, notamment à Toulouse, Béziers in six papers between 1869 and 1882, with a simultaneous complete publication of this work.
 The second edition, published in 1897, contained biogeographic information for the longhorn beetles which was not contained in the first edition.
 After his death Marquet's nephew gave his collection of reptiles to the Toulouse Museum.